marcmendez/Practica-CAP/README.md

 ## Acknowledgments

-* We want to thank the oportunity and documentation given during this subject because it was really extensive and comprehensible.
+* We want to thank the oportunity and documentation given during this course as it was really extensive and comprehensible.
+That's the reason we are uploading this documentation of our project for future students to have an extra practical example in order try to ease the lecturer work.